G265Dev/Pi-Forge/README.md

 ## Update Pi-Forge
 Pi-Forge will automatically fetch and install updates, and tell you to restart it to apply them.

-If you want to force update pi-ware, run
+If you want to force update Pi-Forge, run
 ```sh
 pi-ware --update --force
 ```